Sukhdeep-Singh-Panesar/To-Do-List-App/README.md

 # To-Do List App

-A simple, modern, and responsive To-Do List web application built with React + TypeScript + Vite.
+A simple, modern, and responsive To-Do List web application built with React + TypeScript + Vite + Tailwind + Shadcn UI.

 It helps users manage daily tasks efficiently with a clean UI and persistent storage.